GTUC, Coventry University to expand partnership

 As a result, he said the two had agreed not to expand just for expansion sake but to ensure that new programmes that would be introduced are capable of addressing emerging challenges.

-A case in point, he said was the discussion of the possibility of adding
+A case in point, he said was the discussion of the possibility of adding to the list of programmes under the partnership.

 They intend to do this by introducing a programme in entrepreneurship, he said.